 Shooting 4K Super 35mm APS-C

-The main advantage of shooting in the 35mm crop mode is that you’ll get a cleaner, non-aliased image.
-Basically you’ll get a higher quality output.
+The main advantage of shooting in the 35mm crop mode is getting a cleaner, non-aliased image, which is a higher-quality output.

 Here is why!

-In Super 35mm mode, the camera will shot a cropped portion of the sensor giving you a roughly 5k image that is scaled down to 4k.
+In Super 35mm mode, the camera will shoot a cropped portion of the sensor, giving you a roughly 5k image that is scaled down to 4k.
 This results in finer details and a crisper image.

 Advantages Of Super 35mm On The Sony A7rII